thruthesky/easy_packages/easy_task/README.md

 ### Firestore Database

+These are the collections relating to easy_task:

+- `todo-task` is the collection for tasks.
+- `todo-task-assign` is the collleciton for assigns.
+- `task-user-group` is the collection for group.

-#### Todo-Task collection
+#### todo-task collection (Task)

-- `uid` is the creator.
+- `uid` is the uid of creator.
-- `assignedTo` is a list of uids that the task was aissgend to.
+- `assignedTo` is a list of uids that the task was assigned to.
 This will help on getting the user list of the task.
+- `title` is the title of the task.
+- `content` is the content of the task.
+- `createdAt` is when it was created.
 - `updatedAt` is updated when there is any changes on the task itself.
-Not the chagnes of other entitles like asignees.

-#### Todo-assign collection
+#### todo-task-assign collection (Assign)

+- `uid` is the uid of the assignee.
+- `assignedBy` is the uid of the assignor.
+- `taskId` is the id of the task.
 - `status` is the status of the task.
   - The `status` can be chagned by the creator or assignee.
   - It can be one of;